-AT A GLANCE -
+AT A GLANCE

-.
 WHAT?

+Agenda:

-- Agenda: - Acknowledgment of Traditional and Treaty Territory - Lists items for discussion in a clear, concise matter - Prepared by Chair in consultation with Principal and distributed one (1) week in advance of meeting - Minutes: - Discussion captured by Secretary corresponding to each agenda item - To be voted on and passed at beginning of each meeting - To be posted for public review
+- Acknowledgment of Traditional and Treaty Territory - Lists items for discussion in a clear, concise matter - Prepared by Chair in consultation with Principal and distributed one (1) week in advance of meeting

+Minutes:

+- Discussion captured by Secretary corresponding to each agenda item - To be voted on and passed at beginning of each meeting - To be posted for public review

-· WHO!
+WHO!

-- All regular meetings of the school council are considered open, public meetings - Parents of children in the school, all staff and community members may attend as observers - Elected members - School administration - Guest speakers or presenters - Should be representative of school's population demographic
+All regular meetings of the school council are considered open, public meetings:

+- Parents of children in the school, all staff and community members may attend as observers

-.
+- Elected members

+- School administration

+- Guest speakers or presenters

+- \ Should be representative of school's population demographic

 WHEN?

-- The Council shall meet at least four (4) times each school year. - The elections must be held within 30 days after the start of the school - The first official meeting must be held within 35 days of the parent elections - Meetings must be held at school for an agreed upon amount of time, with a Quorum - Ensure location is accessible for everyone - Quorum = 50% of voting members in attendance
+The Council shall meet at least four (4) times each school year:

+- The elections must be held within 30 days after the start of the school year - The first official meeting must be held within 35 days of the parent elections - Meetings must be held at school for an agreed upon amount of time, with a Ouorum\ - Ensure location is accessible for everyone - \ Quorum = 50% of voting members in attendance
-.

 HOW?

-- Potential Actions for Consideration:
+Potential Actions for Consideration:

 - Ensuring all voices are heard

 - Decision making

+- Information sharing

 - Presentation

 - Reports

+- Voting

-- Note: Focus on issues that affect whole school community.
-Do not or community member.
+Note: Focus on issues that affect whole school community.
+Do not discuss individual staff, student or community member.